Preparation: Have proxy credentials ready

 If using IP-based authentication

-This means your server’s IP should be whitelisted to InstantProxies dashboard.
+This means your server or workstation public IP should already be authorized in the InstantProxies dashboard.

 Step 1: Set environment variables